tarstutorials/vrsensorint/source/content/m2/unity_vr.rst

 7. Click the *Create project* button in the bottom right corner of the application.
 This will create the project and launch the editor, which will contain a pre-made sample scene for you to start with.

 -------------------
-Pre-Project Setup
+Project Setup
 -------------------

-Unlike the simple mobile game you saw in :ref:`install_to_new`, a VR project will require a larger setup process before you begin work.
+Unlike the simple mobile game you saw in :ref:`install_to_new`, a VR project will require a larger setup process before you begin work, involving downloading essential packages, setting the proper project settings, and establishing the correct build settings.
 These steps are not optional, and should be followed closely.

 ^^^^^^^^^^^^^^^^^^^^
 Essential Packages